Masks

 Masks are entities that control where instances can and cannot be scattered.
 They can either be Paint masks, Area masks, Path masks, Image masks, or Composition masks.

 A mask can be inclusive, which means that instances can only be scattered in its area, or exclusive, which means that instances cannot be scattered in its area.
+To switch between those two modes, click the and icons.

 If a composition contains both types of masks, inclusive masks are applied first and then exclusive masks are applied over the remaining instances.